Bezzy/animazor.js/README.md

 Library helping to create animation.

 DISCLAIMER: The library is in alpha.
-There is even no API yet.
+There is even no API to use yet.

 Still under exploration of different possibilities.